SoInZane/liri-node-app/README.md

  **$ node liri.js movie-this "movie name here"**
  * This will search the OMDB API for a movie you specify and render the following information about the movie:
-   * Titel of the movie
+   * Title of the movie
    * Year the movie came out
    * IMDB Rating
    * Rotten Tomatoes Rating